Jogius/dualpanto-testing/Readme.md

 4. follow Test Flow section ([Test flow in VSCode](https://code.visualstudio.com/docs/python/testing))

 #### Command Line
 you can also run all unittest from command line interface if struggle with setting up IDE.
+Install python library in requirements.txt, then execute script.

 # Test Flow
 Most of the test is not semi-automated since they are related to haptics and mechanical issue.
 Check `How to test?`.